Call now for your free quote: 800-891-5824

 Lincoln Securian Nationwide

-Well, the gap does narrow a bit for 65 year old married males.
+Well, the gap does narrow a bit for 65 year old married males with Lincoln and Securian, with about a 6% savings with Lincoln.

 Let's look at the 65 year old female single pay pricing.